Video Requirements for 2020-2021 Tryouts

 - Don’t be afraid of “looking dumb.”
 A lot of people feel silly cheering in front of a small panel of judges.
 Don’t forget- cheerleading involves a lot of acting!
 The judges will want to see that you can turn on your “cheerleader attitude” no matter what the circumstances are.
 Just go for it!

 - Research.
 Watch the “Basic Skills Videos” available on this website.
 You can also do your own research on YouTube!
 It is a great place to look up videos of professional/collegiate cheerleaders to get an idea of what experienced cheerleaders do to be successful.
 Learn from the best!

 - Read the sample score sheet.
 This will help you understand what types of things you will be scored on, including at the clinics and at the tryout.
 Download the score sheet using the link above.

 - Ask for help.
-Seniors will be at tryouts to answer any questions and help you along the way.
-Coach Regele will also be more than willing to give you pointers and advice at the clinics.
+The outgoing Captains will be available via email or text to answer your questions.
+Coach Regele will also be more than willing to give you pointers and advice via email.